hernanjls/AngularWebApiDDD/README.md

  the service should be enabled to be used in the angular application

- INSTRUCTIONS FOR RUN THE SAMPLE IN THE BACKEND FOLDER
+ INSTRUCTIONS FOR RUN THE SAMPLE IN THE FRONTEND FOLDER

  1) In the console inside the frontend folder run the following command to install the project dependencies